Opinionpedia/opinionpedia/backend/README.md

 sh test.sh
 ```

+The test script hard codes some things and works best if it is run on a clean,
+just-started instance of the server.
+It could be improved.

 ## How to create a user and log in

 Here is an illustrative bash script that takes some typical actions: